mmilad/softpack/README.md

 note that we are looking for files that end with `scss` but register them as `css` so we dont need to change path`s after building our project

-the functions get an object as parameter with the following properties.
+the functions get two parameters.
+The first is the current context and the second is an object with the following properties.

 `src`
 holds the source code of the processed file